Common Cyber Attacks

 Malware is one of the most prevalent threats to SMBs.
-However malware is just one attack businesses need to consider when securing networks, business data, and employees.
-Some of the most common cyber attacks small and medium sized businesses face are…
+However malware is just one attack businesses need to consider when securing access to networks, business data and information.

 Ransomware - This is the one that tends to get all the headlines... wannacry, Not Petya and recently Xbash are a few that have done some serious damage.
 In 2018 alone, ransomware costs are expected to surpass $8 billion.
 Ransomware attacks are typically spread through phishing attacks, email attachments, infected websites and inadvertent malware downloads.

 Phishing - Phishing attacks attempt to trick a person into clicking a link within a fake email or website so criminals can access a computer or network.
-A successful phishing attack can allow attackers to access private data, passwords, credit card information, social security and bank numbers.
+A successful phishing cyberattack can allow cyber attackers to access private data, passwords, credit card information, social security numbers and financial records.
 The weakest link in many organizations remain people, criminals know this and that's why phishing is one of the most popular cyberthreats businesses face.

 Malware - This is one of the biggest threats to small and medium sized businesses.
-Malware, short for malicious software, is created to inflict damage on networks and/or gain access to that network and the digital devices attached to it.
-Most malware breaches network security due to humans that download an infected file by clicking on a bad link placed with nefarious intent by cyber attackers.
+Malware, also known as malicious software, is created to inflict damage on networks and/or gain access to that network and the digital devices attached to it.
+Most malware breaches security due to humans that download an infected file by clicking on a bad link placed with nefarious intent by cyber attackers.

 Social Engineering - Cyber criminals know the easiest way to gain access to a network or digital device via malware is to trick people into clicking a link.
 Social engineering is all about manipulating people to divulge private information or click an infected link.
 These days infected links are disguised by including them in convincing emails, unscrupulous websites, or even legitimate websites that have been infected themselves.

 DDoS - Distributed denial of service (DDoS) attacks leverage the power of hundreds or even thousands of infected computers with the intent of crashing websites or entire networks.
 These groups of infected computers are known as a botnet or bot network.
-Typically the target is businesses, but personal computers can be used en masse to execute a DDoS attack without the innocent individual even knowing it.
-If your machine is slow, randomly crashing or presenting error messages, it may be part of a botnet executing a DDoS attack.
+Typically the target is businesses, but personal computers can be used en masse to execute a DDoS cyberattack without the innocent individual even knowing it.

 Email Initiated Infections - These occur when a user clicks on an email attachment or a link in an email, either in error or thinking they are clicking on a legitimate link/attachment.
 The most sophisticated attacks are nicely formatted emails, looking like they’re from a legitimate source.
 Links in legitimate looking emails contain an attractive and enticing link that either collects personal data, downloads malware, or deploys a small “dropper” file which calls back to the command server for more instructions.
 If there is a layer of protection that stops this dropper from transacting with the server, downloading the malware, or completing the infection, the chances of the infection spreading become much more limited.